dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/set-up-ci/1-introduction.md

 By validating your code _before_ it goes into production, you don't need to spend your afternoon fielding messages from people whose reports are suddenly broken.

-A solid CI setup is critical to preventing avoidable downtime and broken trust. dbt Cloud uses **sensible defaults** to get you up and running in a performance and cost-effective way in minimal time.
+A solid CI setup is critical to preventing avoidable downtime and broken trust. dbt Cloud uses **sensible defaults** to get you up and running in a performant and cost-effective way in minimal time.

-After that, there's time to [get fancy](/guides/orchestration/custom-cicd-pipelines/1-cicd-background), but let's walk before we run.
+After that, there's time to get fancy, but let's walk before we run.